-Far more than a car show and more than just cruising the town, this event is a throwback to the 1970’s when the young adults would cruise the circuit through the downtown of Sault Ste.
+Far more than a car show and more than just cruising the town, this event is a throwback to the 1970s when the young adults would cruise the circuit through the downtown of Sault Ste.
 Marie to see who’s out.
 This two-hour block is an opportunity for the young at heart to relive their youth and have a fantastic time.
-Join over 200 vehicles as they drive up and down Ashmun St. There is no cost to participate.
+Join over 200 vehicles as they drive up and down Ashmun Street.
+There is no cost to participate.
 Note this event is always the Friday before the 4th of July.